Izodine/filemaker-data-api/README.md

 API_PASSWORD="syaP.F;9'b+F#q#Y"
 ```

-If using [TravisCI](https://travis-ci.org/), also modify the travis.yml file to include your environment variables:
+If you are using [TravisCI](https://travis-ci.org/), also modify the travis.yml file to include your environment variables:

 ```yml
 env: